spinnaker/buildtool/README.md

 ### Update versions.yml

-Add the new Spinnaker release version to `versions.yml`.
+Add a new Spinnaker version to `versions.yml`.

 ```
 version=1.27.0